jwpconsulting/projectify/docs/remove-fe-worklog.md

 I noticed that Django calls everything `object`, `form`, and `formset`.
 I want to call things what they are instead.
 Gotta think on this one.

+## 2025-01-9

+Today I try to finish the formset -> sub task update conversion and make the basic use case 1.
+"Make it possible to update existing sub tasks" work.